AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 >[!NOTE]
 >
->To enable the AI Assitant in Agentic mode for your environment, contact the Customer Success Team.
+>To enable the AI Assistant in Agentic mode for your environment, contact the Customer Success Team.

 AI Assistant is available in two modes: **Agentic** and **Standard**.
 Administrators can choose between the two modes from the **AI Assistant** section of **General** tab in **Workspace settings**.
 The AI Assistant panel remains the same in both modes in the Editor, but the capabilities available within it differ: